 - Using computer resources in a manner inconsistent with the “Hendrix Standards of Conduct” as published in the Hendrix Student Handbook.

 The Code is posted in a prominent location in all Hendrix College computer laboratories.
 Failure to comply with the Code will subject the violator to appropriate conduct action.
-Whenever there is an indication of abuse of the user’s privilege that interferes with the intended functions of the system, or impinges on another user’s rights, or is an otherwise irresponsible use of the computer resource, the Office of Information Technology reserves the right to investigate and implement those actions deemed necessary to protect the system and/or other users.
+Whenever there is an indication of abuse of the user’s privilege that interferes with the intended functions of the system, or impinges on another user’s rights, or is an otherwise irresponsible use of the computer resource, the Office of Technology Services reserves the right to investigate and implement those actions deemed necessary to protect the system and/or other users.
 Such an investigation will require prior authorization from the appropriate Hendrix College offices: for students, the Vice President for Student Affairs; for faculty, the Vice President for Academic Affairs; and for staff, the supervisor of the staff member.

 Public Access Catalog (PAC)